Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 ## ALZ Bicep Accelerator (Classic)
 <!-- markdownlint-restore -->

+> [!IMPORTANT]
-**IMPORTANT**: The Azure Landing Zones Accelerators documentation has been moved to [aka.ms/alz/accelerator/docs](https://aka.ms/alz/accelerator/docs).
-Head over there now to get started.
+> The ALZ Bicep Accelerator has been updated to automate the bootstrapping of your Version Control System and Azure resources.
+The ALZ Bicep Accelerator's documentation has been moved to [aka.ms/alz/accelerator/docs](https://aka.ms/alz/accelerator/docs).
+Head over there now to get started!

-The Azure Landing Zones Accelerators have been updated to automate the bootstrapping of your Version Control System and Azure resources.
-Please only use the following instructions if you need to use the classic version of the ALZ Bicep Accelerator.
+> Use the instructions below only if you need to use the classic version of the ALZ Bicep Accelerator.

+> [!NOTE]
->NOTE: The classic version of the ALZ Bicep Accelerator will be maintained for a limited time.
-We recommend that you migrate to the new version as soon as possible.
+> The classic version of the ALZ Bicep Accelerator will be maintained for a limited time.
+We recommend migrating to the new version as soon as possible.

 ### What is the ALZ Bicep Accelerator (Classic)?

+> [!NOTE]
->NOTE: These instructions now include the `-bicepLegacyMode $true` parameter, which needs be set explicily to use the classic version.
+> These instructions now include the `-bicepLegacyMode $true` parameter, which needs be set explicily to use the classic version.

 The ALZ Bicep Accelerator framework was developed to provide end-users with the following abilities: